Archetypes

 Boss monster: Chimairamon (W)

 Focuses around milling yourself to fill the trash with goodstuff inherits, allowing you to summon a big Assembly body with <Rush> that rips the opponent's board in half and can swing big chungus.
-Problem being, it has issues recurring the card that allows it to mill itself.
+It has issues recurring the card that allows it to mill itself, but its delay option lets it get a decent amount of trash cycling anyway, while allowing Chimairamon to be played for 0 cost by deleting one of your own Digimon.

 Decks Not Listed Above (not from anything, or are from something niche)